All Episodes

 Hi, Jim.

-Hey, I can't I I can't hear a word, Mike.
+Hey, I can't hear a word, Mike.

-Uh but uh but Jim uh Jim is not there.
+But Jim is not there.

-And that's again, that's very interesting, by the way.
+And that's, again, that's very interesting, by the way.

-There's all kinds of people who've had their YouTube accounts shut down on the right.
+There's all kinds of people who've had their YouTube accounts shut down on the right, because YouTube is sensitive about that stuff.

 Mahdist.

-Now again, this is a guy who has been in this is the product, by the way, of the Massachusetts public school system.
+Now, again, this is a guy who has been in – this is the product, by the way, of the Massachusetts public school system.

 And he's got it absolutely backwards because the ones who most hate the West are the ones who have been most exposed to it.

-Uh and it happens time and time again.
+And it happens time and time again.

-Osama bin Laden, summer school in Oxford, Mohammed Atter, uh an engineering student from Hamburg, Germany.
+Mohammed Atta, an engineering student from Hamburg, Germany.

-The ones who have spent the most time uh in the Western world are the ones who hate it the most.
+The ones who have spent the most time in the Western world are the ones who hate it the most.

 These brothers are the products of the Massachusetts public school system.